Rama Sithanen

 Rama Krishna Sithanen (born 21 April 1954) is a Mauritian politician and economist.
 He served as vice-prime minister of Mauritius from 2008 until 2010.
 Sithanen also served as finance minister between 1991 and 1995 when Sir Anerood Jugnauth was Prime Minister and from 2005 to 2010 under Navin Ramgoolam's cabinet.
-Afterwards, he was appointed as governor of the Bank of Mauritius in November 2024 until his resignation in September 2025.
+Afterwards, he was appointed as governor of the Bank of Mauritius in November 2024 until his resignation on 30 September 2025 after he was embroiled in the Menlo Park-MIC-BOM scandal.

 In 2011, Sithanen worked as Director of Strategy at the African Development Bank.
 In the same year he took up the role of Chairman and Director of International Financial Services ("IFS"), a large management company in Mauritius.
 In 2016, he became the Chairman of Sanne Group PLC's Mauritius branch, following its acquisition of IFS.
 Between 2013 and 2017, he chaired the Rwanda Development Board.
 In 2022, Apex Group, a global financial solution provider, acquired Sanne Group PLC and in 2023 Dr Sithanen has become Independent Director and Chairperson of Apex Group's Mauritius group of companies.